 During recovery from opioid or alcohol dependency, resisting the urge to drink or use drugs is one of the biggest challenges you'll face.
-The experts at Northshore Family Practice can help you resist the urge to use substances with addiction medications like Vivitrol®.
+The experts at Northshore Health can help you resist the urge to use substances with addiction medications like Vivitrol®.
 Clinically proven to prevent relapse when used as part of a full-scale recovery plan, Vivitrol can support you on your path to end addiction.
 For more information about Vivitrol, schedule a consultation at the Bothell, Washington, clinic.
 Call the office today, or request an appointment online.

 Vivitrol® contains naltrexone, a medication that stops opioid medications from creating a state of euphoria, or "high."
 Administered as an injection, Vivitrol helps prevent relapse in patients who are recovering from opioid addiction.

 Vivitrol can block the effects of the illegal drug heroin, as well as a variety of prescription medications that can cause addiction, including: